chrisguest75/docker_examples/README.md

 # Docker Build Examples and Demos
-A repository for showing examples of how containers are built.
+A repository for showing examples of how containers are built and proving concepts that exist.

+The aim is to use examples to show how Docker behaves when building containers and to squash some assumptions.

 ## Example 1 - Layers, Hiding and Squashing
 Demonstrates how layers are stored, files are hidden and can be squashed.